llmkit-ai/llmkit/README.md

 ### Required

 - **Rust Toolchain**: Latest stable version of Rust and Cargo
-- **OpenRouter API Key**: You must have an OpenRouter API key to use LLMKit
+- **OpenRouter API Key**: You must have an OpenRouter API key to use Llmkit
 - **SQLite**: For database functionality

 ### Optional Dependencies